Skrylar/ImpromptuModular/README.md

 * **MONITOR**: This switch determines which CV will be routed to the currently selected channel's CV output when the sequencer is not running.
 When the switch is in the right-most position, the CV stored in the sequencer at that step is output; in the left-most position, the CV applied to the CV IN jack is output.

-## WriteSeq64 <a id="write-seq-64"></a>

 ![IM](res/img/WriteSeq64.jpg)

-A four channel 64-step writable sequencer module.
-This sequencer is based on [WriteSeq32](#write-seq-32), both of which share many of the same functionalities.
-Familiarity with WriteSeq32 is strongly recommended.
+WriteSeq64 is a four channel 64-step writable sequencer module.
 This sequencer is more versatile than WriteSeq32 since each channel has its own step position and maximum number of steps (length).
 Sequences of different lengths can be created, with different starting points.
 A fifth channel is available to be used as a staging area.

 WriteSeq64 has dual clock inputs, where each controls a pair of channels.
 When no wire is connected to **CLOCK 3,4**, the **CLOCK 1,2** signal is used internally as the clock for channels 3 and 4.